 Without a doubt, website security is (or should be) one of the greatest concerns for any WordPress administrator.
 While WordPress security continues to evolve, it is essential to keep monitoring and testing the security measures you've put in place to identify any loopholes or places that need improvement.
 With the right tools, you can continuously audit all activities on your site to nip any security threats in the bud.
 But how can you be aware of what’s going in on your website?
 That’s where the WP Activity Log plugin can play a major role to improve your site’s security.

-This review article will focus on the WP Security Audit Log plugin, a WordPress activity log plugin, and how we think it can continuously help you improve the security and robustness of your WordPress websites and multisite networks.
+This review article will focus on the WP Activity log plugin, a product that excels at monitoring various WordPress activities, and how we think it can continuously help you improve the security and robustness of your WordPress websites and multisite networks.

-WP Security Audit Log is a WordPress plugin that tracks and logs all activities that happen in your site's WordPress admin area (but not only) to help you detect any odd or suspicious behavior before it can become a real security threat to your site.
+WP Activity Log is a WordPress plugin that tracks and logs all activities that happen in your site's WordPress admin area (but not only) to help you detect any odd or suspicious behavior before it can become a real security threat to your site.

 Essentially, this plugin monitors and records all user activity such as changes made to content, themes, plugins, widgets, user accounts and their passwords and any WordPress settings.